-Claude Code and Codex proved coding agents work.
-Both are built on Python or TypeScript under the hood — the standard choice for AI tools.
+Claude Code and Codex proved coding agents can work.
+Both run on Python or TypeScript — the default stack for AI tooling.

-But I’ve been building Swarm, a multi-agent framework in Swift, and I keep running into reasons why Swift is actually better suited for this domain than the conventional wisdom suggests.
+I’ve been building Swarm, a multi-agent framework in Swift.
+After a few months with it, I keep running into reasons why Swift makes more sense for this problem than the obvious choice.
+Here’s what I found.

 The concurrency problem nobody talks about

-Coding agents run multiple tools concurrently, manage long-running sessions, and handle streaming responses — all simultaneously.
-In Python or TypeScript, this means managing async state, locks, or callbacks.
-Get it wrong and you get data races or deadlock.
+Coding agents juggle multiple tools at once, hold onto long-running sessions, and stream responses — all at the same time.
+In Python or TypeScript, you end up managing async state, locks, or callbacks.
+Get it wrong and you either get data races or deadlock, usually at 3am.

-Swift handles this with actors — the compiler enforces that only one task can access mutable state at a time.
+Swift has actors.
+The compiler enforces that only one task can touch mutable state at a time.

 public actor ToolRegistry {